THESE TERMS WILL BE USED INTERCHANGEABLY THROUGH THIS TEXT

 Corticosteroid hormones are needed to adapt to stressful situations and

 At first signs are very vague - listlessness, possibly some vomiting or diarrhea.
 The pet just does not seem to feel right but not in an obvious way and may seem more or less normal most of the time as symptoms wax and wane with stress.
-Ultimately, the disease results in a phenomenon known as the "Addisonian crisis."
-The animal collapses in shock due to its inability to adapt to the caloric and circulatory requirements in stress.
+This vague waxing and waning goes on and on with the dog never really getting fully sick but never staying well either.
+Eventually, the disease comes to a head in a phenomenon known as an "Addisonian crisis."
+The animal collapses in shock due to its inability to adapt to the caloric and circulatory requirements of stress.
 Blood sugar may drop dangerously low.
 Potassium levels soar and disrupt the heart rhythm because there is not enough conserved sodium to exchange for potassium.
 Heart rate slows, arrhythmias result.
 The patient may not survive this episode.

 Approximately 30% of dogs with Addison's disease